dahlia/fedify/docs/manual/log.md

 related to the task queue.
 When you are curious about the task queue, you can check the log messages in this category with the `"debug"` level.

+### `["fedify", "nodeinfo", "client"]`

+*This category is available since Fedify 1.2.0.*

+The `["fedify", "nodeinfo", "client"]` category is used for logging messages related to the NodeInfo client.
+When you are curious about the NodeInfo client, you can check the log messages in this category with the `"error"` level.

 ### `["fedify", "runtime", "docloader"]`

 *This category is available since Fedify 0.8.0.*